peterszerzo/annacingi-com/static/cms/projects/pandora.md

 First performed September 17th, 2020 at [Biennale di Venezia](https://www.labiennale.org/en/theatre/2020/theatre-performances/teatro-dei-gordi-pandora).

 Teatro dei Gordi is an Milan-based independent theater company, which I collaborate with since their 2018 production [Visite](/projects/visite).
-In 2019 they were awarded [Premio Hystrio Iceberg](https://www.premiohystrio.org/le-motivazioni-del-2019); in 2020 they were awarded [Premio ANCT](http://www.criticiditeatro.it/i-premi-anct-toccano-verona-allo-scenografo-antonio-panzuto-e-al-regista-riccardo-pippa/).
+In 2019 they were awarded [**Premio Hystrio Iceberg**](https://www.premiohystrio.org/le-motivazioni-del-2019); in 2020 they were awarded [**Premio ANCT**](http://www.criticiditeatro.it/i-premi-anct-toccano-verona-allo-scenografo-antonio-panzuto-e-al-regista-riccardo-pippa/).